 As you can see, most of these health issues are brought about by environmental factors and not by genetics.
 All of these conditions are preventable or, at the very least, curable.

 This only serves as proof that DDR Shepherds are innately healthy pooches.
-With proper care, regular vet check-ups, and a healthy diet, DDR GSDs will live a sickness-free life.
+With proper care, regular vet check-ups, and a healthy diet, you can optimize the lives of DDR GSDs.

-Training and Exercise Needs of a DDR German Shepherd: How Are They Trained to Be Security Dogs?
+Training and Exercise Needs of a DDR German Shepherd

 Needless to say, DDR German Shepherds went through the toughest training during the German cold war.